lingthio/Flask-User/docs/source/customize3.rst

 Customizing View Functions
 --------------------------
-The built-in View Functions contain considerable business logic, so we recommend first trying the approach of Customizing `Form Templates`_ before making use of customized View Functions.
+The built-in View Functions contain considerable business logic, so we recommend first trying the approach of :ref:`customizingformtemplates` before making use of customized View Functions.

 Custom view functions are specified by setting an attribute on the Flask-User's UserManager object::